catppuccin/catppuccin/docs/contributing.md

 &nbsp;

+### Tools

+We have built a bunch of tools to make life easier when creating Catppuccin ports.
+You'll find them all (with instructions) under our [catppuccin/toolbox](https://github.com/catppuccin/toolbox) repo.

+&nbsp;

 ### Submission

 Open an issue under the main repo and fill out the information requested on the "[port request](https://github.com/catppuccin/catppuccin/issues/new?assignees=&labels=port+request&template=port-request.md&title=App)".
 It's recommended to also share the port in our [Discord server](https://discord.gg/r6Mdz5dpFc) beforehand so that other members of the community can give their opinion on it and hopefully improve it.